 For financial periods commencing 1 January 2017, the applicable regulations require the Group to prepare and present financial statements in accordance with IFRS that are endorsed in the Kingdom of Saudi Arabia and other standards and pronouncements that are issued by SOCPA.
-As part of this requirement, the Group has prepared these unaudited condensed interim consolidated financial statements.
+As part of this requirement, the Group has prepared these interim financial statements.